 Update: Since 2007, Whitetail has pumped $4.4 million into improving the resort.
 Additions include a new beginner trail, a half pipe, a lift to Jib Junction (an advanced-terrain park), and a “magic carpet lift”—a standing conveyer-belt lift—for beginners.

-Update (2011): Since 2010, Whitetail has invested $2.8 million in various updates to its ski facilities.
-Most exciting is the all-new ski equipment available for rent, including 600 new Burton snowboards.
+Update (2014): Since 2010, Whitetail has invested $2.8 million in various updates to its ski facilities.
+The equipment available for rent includes 600 Burton snowboards.
 Other updates include a second outdoor patio with heated pavers, a loading carpet on the EZ Rider Quad Lift, new snowmaking equipment, and more lighting for ski trails.